vahuynh/dynGENIE3/README.md

 Scientific Reports, 8:3384, 2018.
 ```

-Three implementations of dynGENIE3 are available: Python, MATLAB and R.
+Three implementations of dynGENIE3 are available: Python, MATLAB and R. Each folder contains a PDF file with a step-by-step tutorial showing how to run the code.

 Note: All the results presented in the paper were generated using the Python implementation.